Free legal help

-The best place to start is the Mass.
-Legal Services web site.
-It will ask you to answer a few simple questions in order to find programs for which you might be eligible.
+The best place to find the programs that offer free legal help is the Mass Legal Services website.
+It will ask you to answer a few simple questions to find programs for you.
 Legal Resource Finder: Find Legal Aid

 Lawyer for the Day programs

 In some courts, there are programs where volunteer lawyers spend a day helping people with their cases.
 These are called Lawyer for the Day programs.
 Each Lawyer for the Day program gives different types of help.

 Check with the court where your case is to find out:

 - If there is a Lawyer for the Day program